Configuration

 Migrate outdated configs #

-If poetry renames or remove config options it might be necessary to migrate explicit set options.
+If Poetry renames or remove config options it might be necessary to migrate explicit set options.
 This is possible by running:

 poetry config --migrate